Isabel Blaesi

 Isabel Blaesi (born April 1, 1990) is a Filipina actress.
-She is well known for playing the role Lisa in Abt Ur Luv.
+She is best known for her role as Lisa in Abt Ur Luv.

 Early life

-Blaesi was born to a Swiss father Robert Blaesi, a watchmaker, and a Filipina mother Susan.
+Blaesi was born to a Swiss watchmaker father, Robert Blaesi, and a Filipina mother, Susan.
 She studied in Switzerland from fourth grade until her sophomore year.

-When Blaesi went back to the Philippines, she decided to go in the showbiz just like her sister, Andrea of Star Magic Batch 2.
+When Blaesi returned to the Philippines, she decided to go into showbiz like her sister, Andrea of Star Magic Batch 2.

 Career

 Isabel was one of the lucky questors of the first Star Circle Quest.
-She was on the top 20 questors but then she failed to make it to the top 10.
-After getting booted she signed a contract with Star Magic and later on was launched as a member of Star Magic Batch 13.
+She was among the top 20 questors but failed to make it to the top 10.
+After getting booted, she signed a contract with Star Magic and was later launched as a Star Magic Batch 13 member.